Cheese and wine matching: Top tips and classic matches

-The high malic acid in Sauvignon Blanc cuts through the cheese’s mouth-coating fat and leaves the palate refreshed.
+The sharper malic acid in Sauvignon Blanc cuts through the cheese’s mouth-coating fat and refreshes the palate.
 The best version might be Sancerre with the aged local Chavignol.
-However, most Sauvies from New Zealand, South Africa or Chile will also work well.
+However, most sauvies from New Zealand, South Africa or Chile will also work well.
 High acidity is the order of the day here.
-If your white wine tastes too acidic, then cut it back with some soft cheese!
+Cut your white wine back with soft cheese if it tastes too acidic!

 Chablis and Chaource

-Chablis and Chaource are other local produce matching.
-Chaorce comes from the Champagne region, not far from Chablis in northern Burgundy.
+Matching Chablis with Chaource is a great example of local produce pairing.
+Chaorce comes from the Champagne region, close to Chablis in northern Burgundy.
 Produced since the middle ages, it was probably first made by the Monks of nearby Pontigny Abbey and has enjoyed protected status since 1970.
-Formed in small, tall cylinders from unpasteurized Cows milk, it features a white Penicillin bloomy rind.
-Sold at two weeks old, it deepens to an ivory colour with age and can taste mushrooms, cream and hazelnut.
-Chablis’ rapier acidity and steely/gunflint character make a great match.
+It comes as small, tall cylinders from unpasteurised Cows milk and features a white Penicillin bloomy rind.
+Sold at two weeks old, it deepens to an ivory colour with age and can taste of mushrooms, cream and hazelnut.
+Again, Chablis’ rapier acidity and steely/gunflint character make a great match.

 For the same reason, Chaource is perfect with Champagne.
-With reds, you can also get away with a light red or rosé as long as tannins are minimal – the local Rosé les Riceys (a young light Pinot Noir) or Beaujolais are delicious.
+With reds, you can get away with a light red or rosé if tannins are minimal – the local Rosé les Riceys (a young light Pinot Noir) or Beaujolais are delicious.

 Munster is another Monastic cheese, first made in the 9th century and named after Munster’s town (itself meaning Monastery) in Alsace.
-Protected since 1969, this is a classic pungent cow’s milk cheese with a yellow-orange brine-washed rind.
+This pungent cow’s milk cheese has a yellow-orange brine-washed rind.
 The brine encourages bacteria, and it’s this that makes it pong.
-It takes between 5 weeks and three months to mature, and it gets ever more farmyard-smelly and penetrating.
-Gewurztraminer’s nose of heady Turkish Delight, rose water, and a slightly spiced oily texture makes a great match.
-Sweeter Gewurztraminer, either from Alsace or Germany, will cope with a very mature Munster.
-Gewurztraminer is perhaps the only wine capable of standing up to smoked cheeses.
-Alternatively, Fino sherry is a great match.
+It takes five weeks to three months to mature, and it gets ever more farmyard-smelly and penetrating.
+Gewürztraminer’s nose of heady Turkish Delight, rose water, and a slightly spiced oily texture makes a great match.
+Sweeter Gewürztraminer from Alsace or Germany will cope with a very mature Munster.
+Gewürztraminer is perhaps the only wine capable of standing up to smoked cheeses.
+Alternatively, Fino Sherry is also a great match.

 Claret and Cheddar

 Red wines with high tannin content are the hardest pairing and need hard cheeses.
 Young Bordeaux is problematic in this respect, so go for British Cheddar.
-There are many Cheddars produced worldwide, named after the cheddaring process first invented in Somerset.
+Many Cheddars are produced worldwide, named after the cheddaring process first invented in Somerset.
 The curds are cubed and stacked to drain off the whey, then salted and pressed into a hard cheese which dries out as it matures.
 Look for artisanal aged cheddar, for example, the Isle of Mull.
-Unpasteurized cow’s milk makes this highly individual and hand-made farmhouse cheddar.
+Unpasteurised cow’s milk makes this highly individual and hand-made farmhouse cheddar.
 Pale in colour, it’s gamey and tangy from 12 months of maturity in a cloth wrap.
 It’s also excellent with a dram of Single Malt Whisky!

-Rioja is another red wine with high tannin content and demands hard, dry cheese with high protein and low fat like Manchego.
-Made from the Manchega breed of sheep found in Spain’s La Mancha.
-The Arabs called this land Al Mansha “waterless land” after the hot, arid summers and freezing winters.
-Protected by law, this cheese claims a 2000 year history.
+Red Rioja is another red with high tannin content and demands hard, dry cheese with high protein and low fat like Manchego.
+It comes from the Manchega breed of sheep of Spain’s La Mancha.
+The Arabs called this land Al Mansha (meaning “waterless land”) after the hot, arid summers and freezing winters.
+Protected by law, this cheese claims a 2000-year history.
 White to ivory coloured, slightly salty and piquant, Manchego is mild when young but adds bite with age.
 Other tannic reds that work well with it include Syrah from the Northern Rhône.
-Oloroso Sherry is a traditional Spanish pairing.
+Oloroso Sherry is another traditional Spanish pairing.

 Apply the same thinking to the great red wines of Italy.
-Barolo, Amarone or Chianti with old Grana Padano or aged Fontina is sublime.
+Try Barolo, Amarone, and Chianti Classico with old Grana Padano, Parmigiana Reggiano, or aged Fontina.

 Sauternes and Roquefort

-Roquefort is one of the world’s greatest blue cheeses.
-In 1925 it became the first cheese to be legally protected.
-Only those cheeses aged in the limestone caves of Roquefort-sur-Soulzon in southern France can be called Roquefort.
+Roquefort is one of the world’s greatest blue cheeses and was the first to get legal protection in 1925.
+As a result, only those cheeses from the limestone caves of Roquefort-sur-Soulzon in southern France can be Roquefort.
 The cheese uses unpasteurised ewe’s milk.
-It has veins of Penicillium Roqueforti.
-It’s a blue mould unique to those caves.
-It has a slightly rancid smell and taste, a buttery texture, and the blue veins provide a sharp contrast.
+It has veins of Penicillium Roqueforti, a blue mould unique to those caves.
+The cheese has a slightly rancid smell and taste, while the buttery texture and the blue veins provide a sharp contrast.
 The flavour intensifies to a salty finish, so matching it with Sauternes is a sweet/salt classic.
-The botrytised tangy sweetness of a good Sauternes melds effortlessly with the creamy salty blue.
+The botrytised tangy sweetness of a good Sauternes melds effortlessly with the creamy, briny blue.

-Find out more?
-Please read my review of the Oxford Companion to cheese.
+Want to find out more?
+Please read my review of the Oxford Companion to Cheese.

 And if you like wine and cheese pairing, why not try honey and cheese matching too?